progharshith/Excellgnite2024/README.md

 *Note: This code runs in python and requires you to have the prerequisites mentioned, aswell as have the powerpoint file open as this code simply uses "left" and "right" of pyautogui*

 Feel free to fork!
 Happy coding!

+For any questions or suggestions, Contact us!
+[harshithguptaa2@gmail.com],[harshul.the.kaushal@gmail.com]